nignatiadis/Empirikos.jl/docs/src/index.md

   * [Posterior mean in a Binomial dataset.](http://htmlpreview.github.io/?https://github.com/nignatiadis/Empirikos.jl/blob/Pluto/lord_cressie.jl.html)
   * [Posterior mean in a Poisson dataset.](http://htmlpreview.github.io/?https://github.com/nignatiadis/Empirikos.jl/blob/Pluto/bichsel.jl.html)

+!!! note "Modularity"
+      This package has been designed with the goal of modularity.
+      Specialized code (using Julia's multiple dispatch) handles different combinations of estimation targets, statistical algorithms, classes of priors and likelihoods.
+Please open an issue if there is a combination thereof that you would like to use (and which does not work currently).

 ## Related packages

 ### In R: